RockyRoad29/flask-kit/README.md

 ## Installation

 Flask Kit installation process is trivial.
-I'm sure, everyone use `virtualenv` and I don't have to explain how to setup and use it.
+I'm sure, everyone uses `virtualenv` and I don't have to explain how to setup and use it.

 1. ```git clone git://github.com/semirook/flask-kit.git```